abner-dos-reis/Leveling_Plugin_Obsidian_Public/README.md

    Download the `Guideline - Leveling System.md` file and place it in a folder named `Guideline` inside your vault.
    It explains **in detail everything the plugin can do** and how to customize it fully.

 ---

-Would you like me to integrate this step into the **full README version** I formatted earlier (so you can paste it directly into your repository)?

----